activist-org/ts-backend-check/README.md

 [activist](https://github.com/activist-org/activist) i18n keys follow the following conventions that are enforced by `i18n-check`:

-- All key base paths should be the file path where the key is used
+- All key base paths should be the file path where the key is used prepended with `i18n.`
+  - Starting i18n keys with a common identifier allows them to be found within checks
 - If a key is used in more than one file, then the lowest common directory followed by `_global` is the base path
 - Base paths should be followed by a minimally descriptive content reference
   - Only the formatting of these content references is checked via `i18n-check`